 - The role of the author (composer, lyricist, arranger);

-- Network Service IDs (username and password);
+- Network Service IDs (username);

 - Tax information, details of recovery proceedings details and any debts reported to Teosto (such as debts to publishers);